-- Policy H10 Details which contribute to the character of the area should be retained.
+- Policy H13Details which contribute to the character of the area should be retained.
 This includes timber sash windows, classical timber doors, external painted render, natural slate roofs and early timber shopfronts.
 Only timber sash windows should be installed where existing windows are being replaced in vernacular buildings.
 Where windows were originally of a material other than timber and a design other than sash, the original intended materials and design should be followed. uPVC windows and doors are considered to have a negative impact on the character of the ACA and where an opportunity arises to replace them they should be replaced with more appropriate alternatives.
 Windows which contribute to the character of the structure should be repaired rather than replaced.
-All doors which contribute to the character of the structure of the structure should be retained and repaired rather than replaced. - Policy H11 External renders should not be removed unless failing and then should be replaced with painted lime renders. - Policy H12 Where roofs are being repaired/replaced natural stone slate only should be used. - Policy H13 The creation of visual clutter should be avoided when making proposals for street signage, advertising, street furniture etc. - Policy H14 New development should make use of good contemporary design and a strong emphasis should be placed on sensitive integration into the existing character of the area.
+All doors which contribute to the character of the structure should be retained and repaired rather than replaced. - Policy H14External renders should not be removed unless failing and then should be replaced with painted lime renders. - Policy H15Where roofs are being repaired/replaced natural stone slate only should be used. - Policy H16The creation of visual clutter should be avoided when making proposals for street signage, advertising, street furniture etc. - Policy H17New development should make use of good contemporary design and a strong emphasis should be placed on sensitive integration into the existing character of the area.